Programs

 Youth Symposium

-Today’s youth face a wide variety of challenges such as drug use, teen violence, low self-esteem, suicide, and early pregnancy.
-This annual program features a series of workshops and discussion panels that enable youth and community leaders to come together and explore practical working solutions to address these challenges.
+Today’s youth face a wide variety of ever changing challenges such as food insecurity, homelessness, low self-esteem, suicide, peer- pressure, drug use, violence and early pregnancy.
+This annual program features a series of workshops and discussion panels that enable youth and community leaders to come together to explore and empower practical working solutions to address these challenges.

 Operation Big Book Bag